 Deep learning (DL): machine learning methods using artificial neural networks.

-Data science (DS): multidisciplinary field of building systems to extract knowledge and insights from (big amount of) structured and unstructured data.
+Data science (DS): a multidisciplinary field of building systems to extract knowledge and insights from (big amount of) structured and unstructured data.
 In my opinion, it is a fancy name for statistics + programming.

 Traditional Programs vs. Machine Learning